achingbrain/munitorum/README.md

 #### Daemonic Hordes

-- Soul Grinder Harvesting Claws have a range of 15cm but are claws
+- Soul Grinder Harvesting Claws have a range of 15cm but are claws - big claws!
-- The Khorne Horde says 'May add 1 – 6 Bloodcrushers of Khorne or Skull Cannon of Khorne' - does that mean you can't take Bloodcrushers and Skull Cannons in the same Daemonic Horde detachment?
-Same question for all the other Daemon Hordes
+- The Khorne Horde says 'May add 1 – 6 Bloodcrushers of Khorne or Skull Cannon of Khorne' - does that mean you can't take Bloodcrushers AND Skull Cannons in the same Daemonic Horde detachment or say, 2x Bloodcrushers and 4x Skull Cannons?
+Same question for all the other Daemon Hordes..
-- Do any loyalist legions have different allies effects in the same way as traitor legions?
 - Daemonic Hordes may pick freely from the Lords Of War sections of allies - was this intentional?

 ### Imperious Dominatus